project-oak/transparent-release/README.md

 verifiable.
 The toml file should conform to the `BuildConfig` structure defined in the [`common`](/common/) package.

-The [`cmd/build`](/cmd/build/) command line tool described above can be used for building the binaries, and at the same time for generating a
-￼corresponding provenance file.
-To use this tool, the developers need to provide		 ￼a toml file similar to the one in [`testdata/build.toml`](/testdata/build.toml).
-￼See the definition of `BuildConfig` in package [`common`](/common/) for the ￼description of each field.
+The [`cmd/build`](/cmd/build/) command line tool described above can be used for building the binaries, and at the same time for generating a	corresponding provenance file.
+To use this tool, the developers need to provide	a toml file similar to the one in [`testdata/build.toml`](/testdata/build.toml).
+See the definition of `BuildConfig` in package [`common`](/common/) for the￼description of each field.

 To build a binary from the Git repository specified in [`testdata/build.toml`](../testdata/build.toml) and generate its provenance file, run either: